alexch/codelikethis/public/lessons/learn_to_code_with_javascript/the_command_line.md

 * up/down arrow (scroll through history)
 * <kbd>End</kbd> and <kbd>Home</kbd> (jump to end or beginning of line)

-# Next Steps
+# LAB: Next Steps

 Want to learn enough command line to be dangerous?
 Check out <https://www.learnenough.com/command-line-tutorial> by Michael Hartl (founder of [Tau Day](https://tauday.com/) and all around solid geek).

 Want to be a command-line hacker like in War Games?
-Start with this game: http://overthewire.org/wargames/bandit/ where you use *your real command line* `ssh` tool to connect to sandboxed hosts and infiltrate them.
+Play this game: <http://overthewire.org/wargames/bandit/> where you use *your real command line* `ssh` tool to connect to sandboxed hosts and infiltrate them.

+Want to learn the history of software user interfaces and operating systems?
+Read [In The Beginning Was The Command Line](http://cristal.inria.fr/~weis/info/commandline.html) by Neal Stephenson